-Patients with active psoriatic arthritis (PsA) treated with secukinumab show improvements in all pathophysiological disease manifestations and quality-of-life domains established by the Group for Research and Assessment of Psoriasis and Psoriatic Arthritis and Outcome Measures in Rheumatology (GRAPPA-OMERACT).1 These findings came from a study by Orbai et al., which examined how PsA patients respond to secukinumab across the spectrum.
+Patients with active psoriatic arthritis (PsA) treated with secukinumab show improvements in all disease manifestations and quality-of-life domains established by the Group for Research and Assessment of Psoriasis and Psoriatic Arthritis and Outcome Measures in Rheumatology (GRAPPA-OMERACT).1 These findings came from a study by Orbai et al., which examined how PsA patients respond to secukinumab.

 You Might Also Like

 Previous randomized studies showed the safety and efficacy of secukinumab for patients with PsA, but all used the traditional measure of efficacy based solely on the ACR response criteria.
 In this study, investigators pooled this evidence in a post hoc analysis to gather more information on the efficacy of secukinumab in specific, individual disease activity core domains for PsA, including musculoskeletal disease activity (i.e., arthritis, enthesitis, dactylitis and spine symptoms), skin disease activity (i.e., psoriasis and nail psoriasis), pain, patient global assessment, physical function, fatigue, health-related quality of life and systemic inflammation.